Competition Team membership

-To encourage our members to extend their capabilities as far as possible at a given season, our non-profit partner, Rolling Robots Outreach, will fund additional merit-based opportunities.
+To encourage our members to extend their capabilities as far as possible at a given season, our non-profit partner, Rolling Robots STEM partners, will fund additional merit-based opportunities.
 It will be available for members who have demonstrated their excellent participation and performance in our program.
 We will provide a clear path for each member to earn an invitation to participate in these opportunities.
 Some examples of these opportunities are:

 - Attending extended hours to prepare for the tournaments

 - Attending weekend marathon early season build event (RI5D)